 Using the latest in digital imaging technology, we can demonstrate the overall functional and aesthetic benefits of orthognathic surgery.
 Computerized treatment planning minimizes treatment times, recovery periods and the overall success of your surgery.
 State-of-the-art materials such as titanium plates and miniature screws provide stability, strength and predictability to your treatment.
 These advances in technology, procedures and equipment reduce post-surgical recovery time, thus allowing patients to return to their normal routines soon after the surgery.

 Orthognathic surgery may be unnecessary if orthodontic treatments can correct the problem.
-Since Dr. Don believes in using the least invasive method of treatment he will only recommend jaw surgery if it’s the best alternative for your or your child’s orthodontic condition.
+Since Dr. Don and Dr. Kim believe in using the least invasive method of treatment, they will only recommend jaw surgery if it’s the best alternative for your or your child’s orthodontic condition.

 Are dental braces always needed?

 Children (and adults) don’t always need braces to correct a misalignment of teeth and/or jaws.
 Dental Braces are an elective oral health choice that you must make for yourself or your child.
 However, children rarely grow out of the more severe orthodontic problems.
 For children, orthodontic treatment, including dental braces, will prevent minor or less severe problems from becoming more complex and costly to treat problems later in life.
 For adults , there are many options available, including Invisalign, available to improve oral health, overall health and appearance.